 - The Eurasian Tree Sparrow typically lives near people, but it has been displaced from urban centers and into more rural areas by its larger and more aggressive relative the House Sparrow.

-- Outside of North America, the Eurasian Tree Sparrow shows considerable variation in plumage and size, which has resulted in the naming of up to 33 separate races.
-The North American birds came originally from Germany and are from the most widespread race.
+- Outside of North America, the Eurasian Tree Sparrow shows considerable variation in plumage and size and has been classified into as many as 33 subspecies.
+The North American birds came originally from Germany and are from the most widespread subspecies, montanus.